Help support those doing it tough by donating period products through the August Dignity Drive

 Twice a year, in March and August, we ask the public to donate pads, tampons, period underwear, incontinence pads, menstrual cups etc. to our Dignity Drives across the country.

-Thanks to your generosity, we have collected 162,639 period products.
+Thanks to your generosity during our March Dignity Drive, together we collected 162,639 period products.

-Since Share the Dignity was founded, we have been able to donate 2.9 million period products to those in need through our Dignity Drives and #ItsInTheBag campaign.
+Since Share the Dignity was founded, we have been able to donate 3 million period products to women, girls and those who menstruate through our Dignity Drives and #ItsInTheBag campaign.
 Your generosity has changed the lives of so many across Australia and we are so thankful.
 We donate thousands of packets of unopened period products to our partner charities to help those doing it tough.
 From people experiencing homelessness, fleeing domestic violence, and those living in crisis.

 We believe everyone experiencing period poverty deserves the right to their dignity.